PineyPiney/Chatications/README.md

 # Chatications
-A Minecraft mod to add notifications sounds to the in-game chat
+A Minecraft mod to add notifications sounds to the in-game chat when the game window is not focused

 ## Setup